KQM-git/TCL/characters/electro/sara.md

 ### Decorum

 When Tengu Juurai: Ambush hits opponents, Kujou Sara will restore 1.2 Energy to all party members for every 100% Energy Recharge she has.
 This effect can be triggered once every 3s.

+* The weaker Crowfeather from C2 can also trigger this effect.

 {% endtab %}
 {% endtabs %}